 I love to hear these words… ‘can I please have a second’ when I make food for my family.
 This easy baked tortellini sure got a second helping.

 My daughter thinks I am superwoman for making my own pasta from scratch.
 Well, I won’t tell her if you won’t that her mum has been reaching for refrigerated tortellini with different delicious and healthy fillings.
 In this case, spinach and ricotta.

-This pasta dish, although not a quick one to make but it’s amazingly easy and uses less than 10 ingredients.
-While it can be made on the stove top as one-pot dish, I prefer to bake it for more depth of flavour.
+This cheesy pasta dish, although not a quick one to make but it’s amazingly easy and uses less than 10 ingredients.
+While it can be made on the stovetop as a one-pot dish, I prefer to bake it for more depth of flavour.

 There is no need to chop anything for this recipe which in a way reduces the cooking time and the time you would spend in the kitchen.
 The oven does most of the job for you and thanks to the dried herbs and seasoning used too.

 My baked cheesy tortellini is complete with tomato sauce, seasoning, more spinach and mozzarella.
 It is completely vegetarian and a perfect meatless Monday dinner.
 I love the fact that it is affordable too, fresh refrigerated tortellini in my local groceries is only about £1.50 for 300g.
 I really can’t moan about that.

 While this dish can be made as a dump and go kind of dish, I prefer to cook the tomato base for some few minutes before use.
 I do this to get rid some of the tomatoey (tangy) taste if it was baked from raw.

 I also cook the fresh pasta for about a minute in lightly salted boiling water for a good measure.
 Right, let’s get to it and let me show you how to make this recipe in easy steps.

 Related post: If you love the sound of cheese and pasta, then you will love this baked spaghetti recipe.